-(1) The other investors in PCA Holdings are Sixty Wall Street Fund, L.P., J.P.
-Morgan Capital Corporation, BT Capital Investors, L.P. and other investors, none of whom own more than 0.5% of the equity interests of PCA Holdings.
+- (1) The other investors in PCA Holdings are Sixty Wall Street Fund, L.P., J.P.
+Morgan Capital Corporation, BT Capital Investors, L.P. and other investors, none of whom own more than 0.5% of the equity interests of PCA Holdings. - (2) PCA has also issued options to management to purchase common stock, which, if exercised, would result in management owning in the aggregate approximately 9.6% of the common equity of PCA. - (3) Pactiv was formerly known as Tenneco Packaging Inc. and was formerly a wholly owned subsidiary of Tenneco Inc. Tenneco Inc. is now known as Tenneco Automotive Inc. and is often referred to in this prospectus as Tenneco.
+Pactiv was spun off from Tenneco in November 1999 and is now a publicly traded company. - (4) PCA was formed in January 1999 and acquired the containerboard and corrugated packaging products business of The Containerboard Group of Pactiv in April 1999 as a result of the transactions.
+The Containerboard Group is often referred to in this prospectus as the Group.

-- (2) PCA has also issued options to management to purchase common stock, which, if exercised, would result in management owning in the aggregate approximately 9.6% of the common equity of PCA. - approximately 9.6% of the common equity of PCA.(3) On July 15, 1999, Tenneco announced its intention to spin-off TPI to its stockholders in the fall of 1999.
-Upon completion of the spin-off, TPI will no longer be controlled by Tenneco. - (4) PCA was formed in January 1999 and acquired the containerboard and corrugated packaging products business of The Containerboard Group of TPI in April 1999 as a result of the transactions.
-The Containerboard Group of TPI is often referred to in this prospectus as the Group.
+After giving effect to the offering and assuming the exercise in full of the underwriters' over-allotment option from Pactiv, Pactiv will not own any shares of common stock of PCA, PCA

-After giving effect to the offerings and assuming the exercise in full of the underwriters' over-allotment option from TPI, TPI will not own any shares of common stock of PCA, PCA Holdings will own 49.0% of the outstanding common stock and management will own 3.0% of the outstanding common stock, without giving effect to the exercise of any options issued to management in June 1999, or 8.9% of the outstanding common stock assuming the exercise in full of these options.
+Holdings will own 47.4% of the outstanding common stock and management will own 3.0% of the outstanding common stock, without giving effect to the exercise of any options issued to management in June 1999, or 8.6% of the outstanding common stock assuming the exercise in full of these options.